 What to know about vaccinations this fall

-It’s that time of year again – when runny noses may be met with a slight moment of panic.
-Is it just a runny nose — or something worse?
+It’s that time of year again — when runny noses may be met with a slight moment of panic.
+Is it just the sniffles — or something worse?

 One of the best ways to help you stay healthy for fun, fall activities is to ensure your vaccinations are up to date.
-The Centers for Disease Control and Prevention (CDC) recommends those who are eligible to get a COVID-19 vaccination or booster.
+The Centers for Disease Control and Prevention (CDC) recommends ensuring you are up to date on your COVID-19 vaccinations or boosters.
 Along with that, getting an annual flu vaccination may help you prevent or reduce the severity of a flu illness.

 “An annual flu vaccine is the best way to help protect yourself and your family against the flu,” said Dr. Donna O’Shea, chief medical officer of population health for UnitedHealthcare.